Synthesis-Automation/S2-Software/README.md

 	- API calls via robot mudule and chemical synthesis module

-Easily upload a protocol, calibrate positions, and run your experiment from your computer.
+You can Easily upload or write a protocol and run your reaction from your computer.

 This program used many open-source hardware and software projects: e.g., Arduino, AccelStepper, smoothieware for hardware controls; Opentrons, numpy, pandas in software part